biggaboy212/In-Game-IDE/README.md

 ##### Credits:
 - **dex**
-  - another highlighter base used in the new ide, this one works way better and i've tried with 10k+ line scripts without any performance issues
+  - another highlighter base used in the new ide, this one works way better and i've tried with 10k+ line scripts without any performance issues ( updates 4 and above )

 - **boatbomber**
-  - Base Highlighter and Textboxplus
+  - Base Highlighter and Textboxplus ( for update 3 and below )

 ## Deploy